Bread aficionados, look away!

 4. Once the dough has risen, lightly flour a clean, dry surface and gently tip the dough out of the bowl onto the surface. *IMPORTANT: don’t punch the dough down!
 You want all the fluffiness you can get to ensure airy bread* Sprinkle a little flour as needed, then shape the dough into a round loaf (I pull the corners toward the center and then flip the dough over so it’s a clean circle).
 Flour a small bowl (or proofing basket!) and add your dough seam-side down.
 Cover with a kitchen towel again, and let rise 30 minutes more.

 5. While your dough rises, place an empty dutch oven or large oven-proof pot with the lid on in your oven and heat to 450°F.

-6. Once the dough has rested, carefully tip it out onto a piece of parchment paper.
-If you want to add a design, now’s your time: slash top with a serrated or very sharp knife a few times.
+6. Once the dough has rested the second time, carefully tip it out onto a piece of parchment paper (about double the width of your dough) seam side down.
+If you want to add a design, now’s your time: slash the top with a serrated or very sharp knife a few times.
 Using the sides of the parchment paper, carefully lift and place the dough into the hot dutch oven.
-Close the lid, transfer to the oven and bake for 30 minutes, covered.
+Carefully close the lid, transfer to the oven and bake for 30 minutes, covered.

 7. After 30 minutes, remove the lid and continue to bake, uncovered, 15-20 minutes more, or until the bread is deep golden brown in color and crusty.
 Let cool on a cooling rack for 20 minutes before slicing and serving!